panosc-eu/panosc/Work Packages/WP7 Sustainability/project meetings/2020-09-09/Minutes.md

 ### Minutes

 #### 1. Allocation of resources (effort) for WP7 until the end of the project
 We all agreed that it is important that every partner is represented in all the tasks of WP 7, especially in task 7.3 and 7.4.
 Rudolf suggests to contact Tiziana Ferrari from EGI and propose her to contribute in this WP with a minimum effort (1 or 2 persons week per task) since currently they are not involved in the WP and they could provide useful insights.
+Regarding the allocation by task, partners will look into the distribution and inform the WP leader if any change is necessary.

 #### 2. Milestones
 The table distributed by email, with the work breakdown and the milestones was shared for comments.
 Everyone agrees with the proposal for the milestones and with the proposed time frame for the subtasks.
 This plan will be shared with the project management (Jordi).